-Qualification description: The MSM20216 is based on units of competency selected from the MSM Manufacturing training package.
-3D Design, Industrial Drawing & Manufacturing This program incorporates a Certificate II in Manufacturing Technology and development of industrial design skills.
-Students will learn how to assemble the electronic and plastic components of their own mini drone, including how to solder and use a Computer Aided Drawing tool to design the plastic components.
-As part of the course, using the Unmanned Aerial Vehicle created, students will configure their own flight controls as well as testing flight paths and patterns.
-Please note students will not be in a workshop but working with 3D designing in an industrial context including printing and cutting of 3D components.
-Entry vocuirements Entry requirements: There are no entry requirements for this qualification.
+Qualification description: Manufacturing training package.
+3D Design, Industrial Drawing & Manufacturing This program incorporates a Certificate II in Manufacturing Technology ar development of industrial design skills.
+Students will learn how to assemb the electronic and plastic components of their own mini drone, including ho to solder and use a Computer Aided Drawing tool to design the plast components.
+As part of the course, using the Unmanned Aerial Vehic created, students will configure their own flight controls as well as testing flight paths and patterns.
+Please note students will not be in a workshop b working with 3D designing in an industrial context including printing and cutting of 3D components.
+Entry requirements: There are no entry requirements for this qualification.
 Incompatible Subjects: If completed the Certificate II in Manufacturing Technology in year 10 cannot be restudied in senior.
-Qualification packaging Total units = 10 (5 core units + 5 elective units from the list below). rules: , Core and electives: Competencies covered: MSMENV272 (C) Participate in environmentally sustainable work practices MSMWHS200 (C) Work safely MSS402001 (C) Apply competitive systems and practices MSS402051 (C) Apply quality standards MSS402080 (C) MSMPCII299 (E) Undertake root cause analysis Make an object from plastic MSMPCII295 (E) Operate manufacturing equipment MSS402010 (E) Manage the impact of change on own work VU22330 (E) Select & interpret drawings and prepare three dimensional (3D) sketches , and drawings VU22340 (E) Use 3D printing to create products Learning experiences: Students will undertake competency-based assessment towards the achievement of the selected certificate.
+Qualification packaging rules: Total units = 10 (5 core units + 5 elective units from the list below).
+Core and electives: Competencies covered: MSMENV272 (C) Participate in environmentally sustainable work practices MSMWHS200 (C) Work safely MSS402001 (C) Apply competitive systems and practices MSS402051 (C) Apply quality standards MSS402080 (C) Undertake root cause analysis MSMPCII299 (E) MSMPCII295 (E) Make an object from plastic Operate manufacturing equipment MSS402010 (E) Manage the impact of change on own work VU22330 (E) Select and interpret drawings and prepare three dimensional (3D) sketches V 022000 (L) and drawings VU22340 (E) Use 3D printing to create products Learning experiences: Students will undertake competency-based assessment towards the achievement of the selected certificate.
 Assessment is competency based and therefore no levels of achievement are awarded.
 This is the process of gathering evidence and making judgments on whether the student can consistently demonstrate knowledge and skill and the application of that knowledge and skill to the standard of performance required in the workplace.
 Assessment: Assessment is competency based and therefore no levels of achievement are awarded.
 ProjectsQuizzesClass activitiesFolio of worksSimulations Students undertake meaningful and authentic tasks, and reflect on what they have achieved.
 They will be challenged to produce effective solutions to problems, so that skills are developed.
 Please note: workmanship of the students' project cannot be guaranteed, as students manufacture them during this course as a learning exercise.

 Pathways: This certificate is designed to further develop foundational skills to prepare for workforce entry or vocational training pathways.
-Fees: User Pay Fees: Project materials for construction of your own Mini Drone and other designed components Year 11 / 12 - \$40 per year (2 year course) COSTS in addition to User Pay Fees: It is recommended that students have the higher level BYO device as indicated on the BYO documentation.
+Fees: Project materials for construction of your own Mini Drone and other designed components Year 11 / 12 - \$40 per year (2 year course) \$20 A non-refundable fee applies upon enrolment into the course for printing of certificates.
+It is recommended that students have the higher level BYO device as indicated on the BYO documentation.
 Further information: Please contact Mrs Schaschke, Head of Department - Technology technology@caloundrashs.eq.edu.au